f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab7/lab7.rst

 * The word is rare
 * The word has binary meaning (present = act, absent = ignore)

-For example we have an internal projects called **Phoenix**, **Scooby Doo** and we want to make sure that if it is referenced tat message will get blocked.
+For example, we have internal projects called **Phoenix** and **Scooby Doo**, and we want to make sure that if either is referenced, that message will get blocked.

 1. In the main left tab go to **Scanners** ⇒ **Build a custom scanner** ⇒ **Keyword scanner**